jobayer977/javascript-interview-questions/docs/06 Expressions and operators/what-does-not-decrement-do-in-javascript/index.md

 ---
 title: What does "!--" do in JavaScript?
 ---
-## What does "!--" do in JavaScript?

 That's not a special operator, it's 2 standard operators one after the other: